Pylons/pyramid/docs/narr/hybrid.rst

 -----------------------------------

-When used according to the tutorials in its documentation :mod:`repoze.bfg` is a "dual-mode" framework: the tutorials explain how to create an application in terms of using either :term:`url dispatch` *or* :term:`traversal`.
+When used according to the tutorials in its documentation :mod:`pyramid` is a "dual-mode" framework: the tutorials explain how to create an application in terms of using either :term:`url dispatch` *or* :term:`traversal`.
 This chapter details how you might combine these two dispatch mechanisms, but we'll review how they work